isene/Amar-Tools/README.md

 ---------------------------------------------------------------------------

-Welcome to the NPC Generation for the Amar Role-Playing Game.
+Welcome to the NPC Generation for the Amar Role-Playing Game (http://d6gaming.org).

 This program runs on any GNU/Linux system where the scripting language Ruby is installed.
 Ruby is available as tar.gz, rpm packages or